semgrep/semgrep-docs/docs/semgrep-ci.md

 as a policy action.
 Only the rules in these policies will trigger notifications.

 !!! note
-    Notifications will be triggered only the first time a given finding is seen.
+    Notifications will be sent only the first time a given finding is seen.

     Because of Semgrep CI's diff-awareness, you will not be notified when a pull request has a finding that existed on the base branch already,